-A trip to Russia would not be complete without visiting its crowning jewel and cultural capital – St. Petersburg!
-This majestic city was the Russian Empire's imperial capital for over 200 years and it is jam-packed with history, culture, art and many museums.
+A trip to Russia wouldn't be complete without visiting its crowning jewel and cultural capital, St. Petersburg!
+This majestic city was the Russian Empire's imperial capital for over 200 years, and it is jam-packed with history, culture, art and many museums to see.

 Visit the Hermitage